-The Spanish coach is keen to strengthen his team this winter, but has admitted that it might be difficult to find the right player
+The Spanish coach hopes to strengthen his team this winter, but has admitted that it might be difficult to find the right player.

-Rafa Benitez has hinted that he is eager to add some fresh additions to his Napoli squad in January, despite being pleased with the players already at the club.
+Rafa Benitez has hinted he is eager to add some fresh blood to his Napoli squad in January, despite being pleased with the players already at the club.

 "But any new arrival has to be better than what we already have in our side."